 We all should know how mobile networks work, if you don’t, the quickest and easiest explanation is, Mobile Phones use cell data transmitted too and from cell towers scattered throughout whichever country you are from.
 This gives you internet access as long as you are within your carrier’s coverage.

-1G was the first commercial generation of cellular network, it was launched in Japan in 1979 and within 5 years it had expanded to the entire population of Japan.
-By mid-1980s Denmark, Finland, Norway, Sweden, USA, UK, Mexico, and Canada had adopted the technology.
+1G was the first commercial generation of cellular networks, it was launched in Japan in 1979 and within 5 years it had expanded to the entire population of Japan.
+By the mid-1980s Denmark, Finland, Norway, Sweden, the USA, UK, Mexico, and Canada had adopted the technology.
 It was also the introduction of International Roaming.

 The biggest difference between 1G and 2G is that 1G was is an Analog signal and 2G is a Digital signal.
 A few major benefits of a digital signal include the introduction of data services for mobile, SMS text messages, picture messages, and MMS, and a digital signal is better at penetrating structures than analog.